RESOURCES AND OPPORTUNITIES

 My name is Erin Kruh and I am a junior double majoring in English and Education.
 My goals in my career are to eventually become a professor focusing on writing and editing skills with students!
 Along the way, I might work as an editor in a newspaper or something similar!
 I am involved in multiple ways on campus: I am an RA on West Campus, I work within the writing center, and I am a member of multiple clubs, such as LEVEL, which focuses on helping students on campus with disabilities.
 My email is email@example.com, and I am so excited to see where this semester goes!

 Ava Lundell (firstname.lastname@example.org)

-I am a sophomore English major with minors in History and Public Administration.
+I am a senior English major with minors in History and Public Administration.
 I grew up in Washington, D.C., but most of my family lives in the Midwest (either around Michigan or in Chicago).
-Growing up in D.C. definitely shaped my career goals, instilling in me the importance of policy and politics in changing American lives for the better.
+Growing up in D.C. definitely shaped my career goals, instilling in me the importance of policy and politics in changing lives for the better.
 Therefore, I plan to enter the field of public policy (more specifically, education policy).
-After graduating, I would like to work with Teach for America for two years and then pursue my Master’s in education policy.
-I hope to further promote equal access to quality education for all Americans.
-My extracurricular activities include Blue Key Society and InterVarsity.
-I am also a research assistant for two professors investigating disability discussions in K-12 education.
-I love to read, especially historical fiction novels!
-One of my current favorites is All the Light We Cannot See by Anthony Doerr.
+After graduating, I would like to pursue my Master’s in public policy, with a focus on sustainable development.
+I hope to further promote equal access to quality education for all Americans and world citizens.
+My extracurricular activities include Blue Key Society and working as a Career Assistant at the Villanova Career Center.
+Last semester, I studied abroad in Prague, Czech Republic - it was amazing!
+I love to read, especially historical fiction novels, and one of my current favorites is All the Light We Cannot See by Anthony Doerr!

 Sarina Sandwell (email@example.com)